Moon, time and I Ching

 According to comments attributed to Confucio, I Ching (The Book of Changes) is the most ancient book in the world because the basic structure of the work might have been developed in prehistoric times, and might have been considered for setting the organization implemented by ancient Chinese sovereigns, before the XXIst c.
 B.C. (who are better known as the Three Sovereigns and Five Emperors).

 Later, another method was used: 50 yarrow stalks.
 Lenght, straightness, durability and lightness of dried stems make them especially good for handling.
-And, as it happens in fortune-telling, they're used as a receptive tool to provide the context of irradiations, chi's flows in all beings and things, intentionally perceived by who's asking the oracle (the performer, the other receptive tool).
+And, as it happens in fortune-telling, they're used as a receptive tool to the context of irradiations, chi's flows in all beings and things, intentionally perceived by who's asking the oracle (the performer, the other receptive tool).

 A reading begins by separating one stem from the group, so 49 stems remain apart, as there are 49 Moon's phases, plus a fraction.
 The separated stem represents that fraction, and the remaining 49 ones represent the whole group of lunar phases.